Glasgow Cathedral is one of a few Scottish churches to survive the Reformation of 1560 undamaged.

 The History of Glasgow Cathedral

-The development of Scotland’s biggest city and its cathedral began much earlier.
-It’s a story forever associated with the legend of one man.
+The development of Glasgow Cathedral and its host city is a story forever associated with the legend of one man.
 He is St Kentigern, now better known as St Mungo.

 What little information we have about St Mungo comes from a biography written by Bishop Jocelyn (1174-99), who is said to have, “wandered through the streets and lanes of the city” in search of information about Mungo, who the ‘common people’ invoked in times of strife.